-JEFFRY D. FRISBY (56) Mr. Frisby has served on Quaker's Board since 2006.
-He is President and Chief Operating Officer of Triumph Group, Inc., which serves the aerospace industry.
-He has held a variety of positions within the Triumph Group and a predecessor group company, Frisby Aerospace, Inc. He has experience in accounting/finance, financial reporting, industrial marketing, organizational development, global organizations, strategic planning and corporate development.
-Mr. Frisby's specific business experience is listed below:
+JEFFRY D. FRISBY (58)

+Mr. Frisby has served on Quaker's Board since 2006.
+In July 2012, he was named Chief Executive Officer of Triumph Group, Inc., which serves the aerospace industry, in addition to his position as President which he has held since July 2009.
+From July 2009 to July 2012, he also served as its Chief Operating Officer.
+He has held a variety of positions within the Triumph Group and a predecessor group company, Frisby Aerospace, Inc. He has experience in accounting/finance, financial reporting, industrial marketing, organizational development, global organizations, strategic planning, corporate development and manufacturing.
+Mr. Frisby's recent business and board service experience are listed below:

-- President and Chief Operating Officer of Triumph Group, Inc. which, through its subsidiaries, engages in the design, engineering, manufacture, repair, overhaul and distribution of aircraft components in the United States and internationally, since July 2009. - Group President of Triumph Aerospace Systems Group, a group of companies that design, engineer and build aerostructures, as well as complete mechanical, electromechanical and hydraulic systems for the aerospace industry, from April 2003 to July 2009.
+- President and Chief Executive Officer of Triumph Group, Inc. which, through its subsidiaries, engages in the design, engineering, manufacture, repair, overhaul and distribution of aircraft components in the United States and internationally, since July 2012; President since July 2009 and Chief Operating Officer from July 2009 to July 2012. - Group President of Triumph Aerospace Systems Group, a group of companies that design, engineer and build aerostructures, as well as complete mechanical, electromechanical and hydraulic systems for the aerospace industry, from April 2003 to July 2009. - Member of the Board of Directors: - Triumph Group, Inc.